pscheyer/Bulltipeer/README.md

 20150915 2118CST
 ugh just spent an hour troubleshooting an issue.
 Made my views in compact and couldn't see them in wAny / hAny.
 Worth uploading just for that.

+20150916 2301CST
+add code to `didReceiveData` method in `MCManager.m`